SCE-Development/Courses/linux_basics/README.md

 # Linux

 The purpose of this document is to give a brief introduction to popular Linux commands.
 It's recommended that you try to replicate the procedure in a GUI environment (with a mouse).
-You'll find that once you get the hang of using a terminal, it's much faster than clicking around with a mouse.
+You'll find that once you get the hang of using a terminal, it's much faster than relying on a mouse.

 FIRST STEP: Open up Windows Explorer or Finder on your windows PC/Mac.
 Navigate to the desktop, create a new folder, open it, then create a text document.